 The Consolidated Appropriations Act of 2021, provided Basic Food households with an increase of 15% to their maximum allotments.
-This approval covered the period of January through June 2021, but was later expanded through September 2021 in the American Rescue Plan Act.
+This approval covered the period of January through June 2021 but was later expanded through September 2021 in the American Rescue Plan Act.

-Expanded Student Eligibility [COVID-19 Response]
+Expanded Student Eligibility [COVID-19 Response1

-The Consolidated Appropriations Act expanded

-SNAP eligibility to students participating in state or federally funded work-study during the school year with an expected family contribution of \$0.
+The Consolidated Appropriations Act expanded SNAP eligibility to students participating in state or federally funded work-study during the school year with an expected family contribution of \$0 for the duration of the Public Health Emergency.